 Milk is the main dietary source of D-galactose.

-Long term use of corticosteroid medication has been shown to affect bone health, but also high levels of cortisol, our natural “stress hormone” can be catabolic to bone health and lead to osteoporosis.
+Long-term use of corticosteroid medication has been shown to affect bone health, but also high levels of cortisol, our natural “stress hormone,” can be catabolic to bone health and lead to osteoporosis.

-Sleep or lack of it will also be a stress on your body and affect bone health, in fact, research shows that poor sleep can affect your health in so many ways from weight gain to hormonal problems.
+Sleep or lack of it will also be a stress on your body and affect bone health; in fact, research shows that poor sleep can affect your health in so many ways, from weight gain to hormonal problems.

 Calcium is a very popular supplement to take “just in case” as insurance so that you do not get osteoporosis, but recent large studies have linked calcium supplementation to heart disease, and the evidence is not great that it prevents osteoporosis.

 This may be due to many cheaper calcium supplements using calcium carbonate in their products which is a poorly absorbed form of calcium.
+Or it could be because many people are low in vitamin D or lack other vitamins and minerals to prevent osteoporosis.

-Many cultures from around the world have survived for thousands of years on a diet that does not include dairy, and with no calcium deficient symptoms like osteoporosis.
+Many cultures from around the world have survived for thousands of years on a diet that does not include dairy and with no calcium-deficient symptoms like osteoporosis.

-If you eat a real food diet, which is nutrient-dense, and full of all the co-factors for calcium absorption then you should not need to supplement.
+If you eat a real food diet, which is nutrient-dense and full of all the co-factors for calcium absorption, then you should not need to supplement.

 Avoid inflammatory foods like gluten and processed foods, if you have eliminated dairy for a month and then re-introduced it without any issues or symptoms, then you may be able to tolerate small amounts of good quality dairy in your diet.

 If you do regular exercise, particularly strength training or high-intensity interval training this will also help to strengthen your bones.
+This lack of exercise, and in particular a lack of strength training maybe the biggest contributing factor to osteopenia or osteoporosis as we age.

 Practice stress reduction and get good quality sleep each night, this will help reduce the breakdown of bones as well as help with nutrient absorption.